DamianB-BitFlipper/algo-diploma/README.md

 ##### Close-Out

 Separate from the clear function, an account can leave a DApp by closing out of it.
-An account leaves a DApp only if a close-out transaction with the corresponding `app_id` succeeds, differing form the clear function which unconditionally removes an account.
-In the case of this DApp, close-out always suceeds.
+An account leaves a DApp only if a close-out transaction with the corresponding `app_id` succeeds, differing from the clear function which unconditionally removes an account.
+In the case of this DApp, close-out always succeeds.
 The Python SDK creates the close-out transaction as follows:

 ```python
 txn = transaction.ApplicationCloseOutTxn(sender, params, app_id)